Stadionul ANEFS

 ANEFS Stadium is a multi-purpose stadium in Bucharest, Romania.
 It is currently used mostly for football matches and is the home ground of Comprest GIM București and Electrica București.
-The stadium holds 6,000 people.
+The stadium holds 7,500 people.

-It was also known as Rocar Stadium, but after ANEFS bought the stadium it renamed it.
+Built in 1960, the stadium was previously known as Autobuzul and later as Rocar, named after the Romanian bus manufacturer with the same name.
+However, it was renamed after ANEFS — Academia Națională de Educație Fizică și Sport (lit.
+'National Academy of Physical Education and Sports') — acquired the stadium in 2003.